gnemtsov/ab-app/README.md

 - Live validation as user types
 - Consistent frontend-backend validation
 - Automatic validation according to DB column types
-- Clean, responsible mobile-first css markup (horizontal or inline)
+- Clean, responsible mobile-first CSS markup (horizontal or inline)
 - Easy custom styling
-- Very fast and lightweight, no devependencies
+- Very fast and lightweight, no dependencies

 ## Architecture

 Architecture is similar to the table architecture.
 The frontend "knows" only the form's endpoint.
 It uses a GET request to get the form's configuration, data and validation functions.
 It uses a POST request to send user data to the backend.

-On the backend there is a corresponding .json file for each form.
+On the backend, there is a corresponding .json file for each form.
 This file holds fields descriptions.
-On the frontend this data goes into fields property of the table component.
-There is also an .sql file for some forms which holds the query for fetching data for the form fields from a database.
+On the frontend, this data goes into fields property of the table component.
+There is also a .sql file for some forms which holds the query for fetching data for the form fields from a database.

 The backend is responsible for building form config and sending it to the frontend.
 It is also responsible for accepting POST requests, validating data and putting it into the database.

 The frontend has two React components: a high order component (HOC) and a core form component.

-HOC is responsible for fetching form data from the backend and sending user data back - submition of the form.
+HOC is responsible for fetching form data from the backend and sending user data back - submission of the form.
 The core component is responsible for rendering and validation.

 ![Forms architecture](architecture-Forms.png)

 ## Validation

-Validation is a very important feature, because user experience depends on it a lot.
+Validation is a very important feature because user experience depends on it a lot.

 AB-APP implements realtime validation as user types:
 ![Live validation](validation.gif)